riptano/cdm/README.md

 ## Installation

-`pip install cassandra-data-manager`
+`pip install cassandra-dataset-manager`

+Clone the repo.
+Using a visualenv:

+    python setup.py develop

+The project is still under heavy development, a lot is changing very quickly.

-## Usage
+## Quickstart

+Let's install the movielens-small dataset.
+It's a quick download at just a few MB and gives you a database you can play with.

+    cdm update
-cdm install [dataset]
+    cdm install movielens-small

+Options are all available at `cdm help`

+I encourage you to read through the [documentation](http://cdm.readthedocs.org/en/latest/).

 ## Requesting a dataset

 Please submit a GitHub issue requesting the dataset, with as much detail as possible.
 You should include the following:

 * Dataset URL
-* What you'd like to use the data for
+* What you'd like to use the data for (so we can structure tables accordingly)

-## Repository Layout Specification

-schema.cql will be run in the keyspace.

-data.cql will be run in the keyspace also.
-This is only recommended for very small datasets - on the order of dozens or hundreds of records.

-post_install.cql will be run after data.cql is imported.
-This is preferred if there's a lot of data that might need to be downloaded from an external source.

-## Contributing

-See the contributing doc.

-## Generating a new dataset